Vinoth863/STATIC/README.md

 # STATIC
 STATIC ROUTING
+# Definition
+Static routing is a method of routing in which network routes are manually configured by a network administrator on a router.
+Unlike dynamic routing, static routes do not change automatically and require manual updates if the network topology changes.
+# Project Definition
 Two LAN networks (192.168.0.0/24 and 192.168.1.0/24) were connected via two routers through an intermediate network (192.168.2.0/24).
 Static routes were configured on both routers to enable proper communication between the LAN segments and the interconnecting network.

 # STATIC - ROUTING CLI - COMMANDS